drpicox/micro-egg-hatchery/README.md

 **Parameters**:

 - `name`: name of the new breed
-- `breedFn`: a function that returns the new breed
+- `breedFactoryFn`: a function that returns the new breed value

 **Example**: